XTLS/Xray-docs-next/docs/en/config/dns.md

 A list of static IPs.
 The value is a series of `"domain": "address"` or `"domain": ["address 1", "address 2"]`.
 The address can be an IP or a domain.
 When resolving a domain, if the domain matches an item in this list:

 - If the address of the item is an IP, the resolution result is that IP.
-- If the address of the item is a domain, this domain will be used for IP resolution instead of the original domain.
+- If the address of the item is a domain, this domain is used to recursively match within the hosts list (max depth 5).
+If no IP is found ultimately, the domain is handed over to subsequent DNS servers for resolution.
 - If multiple IPs and domains are set in the address list simultaneously, only the first domain is returned, and the remaining IPs and domains are ignored.
 - If the first value in the address starts with a hash followed by a number (e.g., `#3`), and it is used in a DNS outbound, the core will return an empty response with the corresponding rcode number to reject the request.
 If the request comes from an internal query, it will simply be treated as a failure.
 - When the resolved domain matches multiple domains in the list, all associated IPs are returned.